NykBswr/MedFinder/README.md

 ## Description

 **MedFinder** is an intuitive and efficient web-based application designed to help users find relevant medication based on their symptoms.
 The system utilizes both **semantic search** and **lexical search** models to process user queries and recommend medications with detailed information such as usage instructions, price range, dosage, and side effects.
-Built using **Flask** as the web framework and **Tailwind CSS** for responsive design, MedFinder provides a seamless user experience, making it easier for healthcare professionals and patients to access medication-related information.
+Built using **Flask** as the web framework and **Tailwind CSS** for responsive design, MedFinder provides a seamless user experience, making it easier for healthcare professionals and patients to access medication related information.

 The application processes queries using two models combined into one hybrid model: